Individual Coronavirus (COVID-19) risk assessment

 If the outcome of the risk assessment is that a pregnant employee cannot safely attend the workplace in any capacity, and they cannot work from home, they should be granted special leave.
 Managers should ensure that MyView is updated accordingly and that this arrangement is kept under review to determine if any further opportunities for working safely arise.

-Where a pregnant employee is unable to work from the date 4 weeks before their baby is due for reasons linked with their pregnancy, their maternity leave will be triggered at this point.
+Where a pregnant employee is unable to work either from home or the office, from the date 4 weeks before their baby is due for reasons linked with their pregnancy, their maternity leave will be triggered at this point.

 Review of Individual risk assessments

 Managers should ensure that all Individual risk assessments are kept under review in consultation with employees and updated as required.
 This may, for example, take account of the following:

 - Changes to the COVID-19 risk assessment tool: The tool has changed on several occasions since it was first launched.
 This link should be used to ensure that the current version of the tool is being used.

 - Changes in operations or lessons learned: from implementing revised working arrangements/practices within the workplace.